harisaisundhar/Clang-cast/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Clang cast is a a C/C++ compiler using lex and yacc
+Clang cast is a a C/C++ compiler and debugger using lex and yacc

   - Checks if the code is c or c++
   - Imitates Clang compiler